France threatens to block start of EU/U.S. free trade talks

 Bricq questioned these figures, cited by the European Commission, and said a trade agreement would not provide a quick-fix for Europe’s malaise.

-“It would be naive to think that the discussions, which will be long and difficult ... will really save Europe from the current anemia,” she said.
+“It would be naive to think that the discussions, which will be long and difficult ... will really save Europe from the current anaemia,” she said.

 Bricq said she was not opposed to a free trade deal and that the launch of talks on June 14 did not depend on France alone.